matwilso/matwilso.github.io/_posts/learned-sims.md

 more work](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) to optimization processes.
 Other examples include:
 - Frameworks like TensorFlow and Pytorch, which help abstract away messy lower-level and hardware details, and let us focus on what matters for our work specifically.
-- Tricks like batch norm and architectures like Transformers, which let us train networks more effectively.
+- Ideas like Adam and batch norm, and architectures like Transformers, which let us train more powerful networks more effectively.
 - Algorithms like PPO and SAC (especially if they have open source implementations), which let us build off and use for our own applications.
 - Models and simulators (to the extent they are general and accurately approximate the true phenomena), which let us quickly iterate on ideas and validate systems.
 - Benchmarks like ImageNet, which let us compare ideas head to head in a consistent way and let us realize which ideas and artifacts matter.